 RELATIONAL DATA ANALYSIS

-The Data Analyses Plan for the proposed study was comprised of the complete RDA three-step psychometric analyses (reliability and validity estimates) of the RDA Coding Template constructed during the RDA Theoretical Analysis Task.
+The Data Analyses Plan for this study was comprised of the complete RDA three-step psychometric analyses (reliability and validity estimates) of the RDA Coding Template constructed during the RDA Theoretical Analysis Task.
 A condensed description of the RDA process is provided below.

 Conceptual Open Coding (COC)

 During the Conceptual Analysis phase of RDA a set of theoretically neutral conceptual coders (coders systematically selected to represent no particular theoretical perspective) will be assembled to use the grounded theory concept of “open” coding and the method of constant comparison (the process of the comparison of content properties of participant response data) for similarities and differences (i.e., the process of the comparison of the properties of participant response data for creating and eliminating categories) to identify the unique properties that define the basic pool of conceptual categories in the raw response data, to use those properties to identify all qualitatively different (non-overlapping) conceptual categories in the data set, and to formulate and document an explicit description of the unique property that the response data of each conceptual category share in common (similarity) and that they do not share with any other categories (difference) (Lewis Arango, et al., 2008; Kurtines, et al., 2008).
-This process draws on an ordinary language perspective (Wittgenstein, 1953) and is operationalized as the comparison of the properties of participant response data for the purpose of creating and eliminating “ordinary language” content groups of responses with each group of responses defined by a single unique ordinary language content property.
+This open coding process draws on an ordinary language perspective (Wittgenstein, 1953) and is operationalized as the comparison of the properties of participant response data for the purpose of creating and eliminating “ordinary language” content groups of responses with each group of responses defined by a single unique ordinary language content property.
 In other words, this first set of coders identify all of the unique content properties in a particular data set and thus break the data down into the largest possible set of basic elements, with each element representing the most basic conceptually meaningful units of content from an ordinary language perspective (Eichas, 2010).

 Theoretical Open Coding (TOC)